vippsas/zeroeventhub/SPEC.md

 need to simply store a state without reading more events you can always pass `store_cursor=1&pagesizehint=0`...

-## Possible future extension: Long-polling

-An extra argument:

-* **wait=NNN** If there are no new events, wait for this many seconds before returning.

-This allows clients to open an HTTP request and get back a response the moment an event happens.

 ## Future possibilities

 * The newline-delimited JSON works for other formats more typical for streaming